boltops-tools/terraspace-docs/_docs/install/standalone/centos.md

     sudo su
     rpm -ivh terraspace-latest.rpm
     terraspace -h

-To upgrade an existing install also use the `-U` flag.

-    rpm -Uivh terraspace-latest.rpm

 You can check [terraspace-latest.rpm.metadata.json](https://yum.boltops.com/packages/terraspace/terraspace-latest.rpm.metadata.json) to verify the package checksum.
 Here's the checksum command.